The village ofKakékanmé

 Kakékanmé is not a tourist destination.

-It is a living village, with its own rhythm, habits, silences and strong moments.
+It is a living village, with its own rhythm, habits, pauses and moments of intensity.

-Here, nothing was created to welcome visitors.
-You arrive in a place that already exists.
+Here, nothing was built for show.
+You arrive in a place that already exists, with its work, its links and its balance.

 Location